 When setting goals for the year, it’s important to remember that the key to success in New Year’s resolutions is to start small.
-Train for that race you’ve been eyeing, explore a new part of your neighborhood or invest in fresh running gear that’ll motivate you to get out the door.
+Explore a new part of your neighborhood, train for a race you’ve been eyeing or invest in fresh running gear that’ll motivate you to get out the door.
 Pick a few goals that are attainable and won’t take all year to complete.
-Achievable victories will pay off in the long run.
+Achievable victories–from trying run/walk intervals to getting that 10 minutes of core work done once a week–will pay off in the long run.

 Explore a new trail

-It’s easy to get bogged down by the repetition of the same loop you’ve been running year after year.
-Switch things up and explore an unknown part of your city or search for a trail network you haven’t visited before.
-“Discovering new trails keeps me motivated because I’m excited to find out what’s around every corner,” said Kelly Halpin, a La Sportiva trail-running athlete.
+It’s easy to get bogged down by the repetition of the same loops you’ve been running year after year.
+Switch things up and search for a trail network you haven’t visited before or try running with someone who knows different routes.
+“Discovering new trails keeps me motivated because I’m excited to find out what’s around every corner,” says Kelly Halpin, a La Sportiva trail-running athlete.
 “I love exploring and being present in a different area.”

-If you live in an urban area, switch up your route and jog through a neighborhood you haven’t spent much time in.
+If you live in an urban area, branch out by jogging through a neighborhood you haven’t spent much time in.

 Train for a race

-Training for an event can be a great motivator to run that extra mile.
+Training for an event can be a great motivator to stay consistent.
 Sign up for a 5K that benefits a local charity or choose a race in a city you’ve always wanted to visit.
 Having a goal in mind while she’s running helps Halpin keep on track.
-“I like to envision whatever big feat I’m trying to accomplish while I’m doing tempo workouts and training runs,” she said.
+“I like to envision whatever big feat I’m trying to accomplish while I’m doing tempo workouts and training runs,” she says.
 “I believe it sets you up for success.”

 Anyone else guilty of rushing through a stretching routine or skipping it all together?
-Try to take just 10 minutes to stretch before running out the door.
-Gianna Risoli, a physical therapist in Jackson, Wyoming, said a few minutes of stretching can make a big difference in preventing injuries.
-For runners, Risoli recommended stretches that focus on the calf and the front of the thigh.
+Try to take just 10 minutes to do some dynamic stretching–meaning you go through the full range of motion a few times rather than holding the stretch–before running out the door.
+Gianna Risoli, a physical therapist in Jackson, Wyoming, said a few minutes of dynamic stretching can make a big difference in preventing injuries.
+For runners, Risoli recommended movements that focus on the calf and the front of the thigh, like heel raises and lunges.
 “Lack of mobility in those regions can increase a runner’s risk of injury,” she said.
+After your run, static stretching can temporarily relieve soreness.
 Risoli recommended a standing calf stretch and standing quad stretch to start, then a half-kneeling quad and hip flexor stretch.
-“Static stretching isn’t the only way you can address these tissues,” she added.
-“Foam rolling as well as a dynamic warmup can be beneficial, and static stretching can be used after a cool down.”
+“Foam rolling as well as a dynamic warmup can be beneficial,” she added.

 Join a running group